 Truly explains music

-Many great philosophers and physicists have examined music; but so far, none has found an exhaustive, clear answer on what music actually is, and why seemingly simple waves have the effect that they have.
+Many great philosophers and physicists have examined music; but so far, none has found an exhaustive, clear answer on what music actually is, and why seemingly simple sound waves have the complex effect that they have.
 With the MVS, humanity would move one step closer to understanding the organic, living, breathing nature of music.

 CURIOUS?